It Dies Today: Temporary reunion (20122015)

 On November 23, 2011 the band announced a reunion show with original vocalist Nicholas Brooks.
 Days after the performance on January 28, 2012, guitarist Mike Hatalak publicly stated that It Dies Today was no longer a band, but less than a month later, the statement would be retracted when the band stated that their new EP would be out on December 12, 2012.
 Someone from the band said, "Yes, patience, please.
 We are no longer in our early twenties living at our parents' house.
 We have jobs, responsibilities, and new families we've created.
 We're not bound by a label, so true fans will appreciate the time we're investing in this."
 However, the planned EP never came to fruition.

 On January 19, 2014, a video featuring a new recording, presumably by Mike Hatalak, was posted on the band's Facebook page.
 The full demo of the recording, titled "Son of Dawn, Brilliant Star", was later released on Lambgoat.com on April 29, 2014, with the band also announcing a set of shows in September to celebrate the 10 year anniversary of the release of The Caitiff Choir on the same day.
 This is the first track to feature Nicholas Brooks since the release of Sirens eight years prior, marking a return to the original lineup for the band.
 In response to his return, Brooks commented, "I honestly could not be happier to have the opportunity to not only play shows with these dudes again but to write and record a new album with them as well."
 However, on February 13, 2015, Nicholas Brooks announced that due to a "severe case of writer's block and family life", the potential album effort had been postponed indefinitely.

+New singles (2023-present)

+On September 15, 2023, It Dies Today released a new single, "Buried by Black Clouds" with an accompanying music video.
+They appeared at the 2023 Furnace Fest in Birmingham, AL on September 24.
+Following their reunion at Furnace Fest, It Dies Today played BLissmas in their hometown Buffalo on 8 Dec 2023.

+On September 13, 2024, they released "Son of Dawn", which is a remake of the previously released demo titled "Son of Dawn, Brilliant Star" back in 2014, this time with much better sound quality, and a lyric video to go along with it.